flying-huckleberry/NGN-Bot/README.md

 ### Discord transport
 If `DISCORD_BOT_TOKEN` is present, the bot also starts a discord.js client in the same Node.js process.
 Discord chat messages that begin with the configured command prefix are routed through the same command registry and replies are posted only to the originating Discord channel.
 Optional `DISCORD_ALLOWED_GUILD_IDS` / `DISCORD_ALLOWED_CHANNEL_IDS` lists can scope which servers or channels are handled.
 The Dev Panel shows a simple status block so you can confirm whether the Discord client is connected; there is no separate playground/dev flow for Discord because the API does not impose comparable quota constraints.

+Racing commands use a stricter policy: define exactly one racing channel per guild via `DISCORD_RACING_CHANNELS=guildId:channelId,...`.
+Commands issued elsewhere in Discord will be rejected with a friendly reminder to use the configured channel so state, chatter, and payouts stay centralized.

+### Scoped state
+Stateful features such as the racing mini-game now persist per transport context:

+- `playground` – standalone sandbox state for offline testing.
+- `youtube:<channelId>` – one file per creator channel so racers keep their builds across livestreams without colliding with other channels.
+- `discord:<guildId>` – one file per Discord server, with commands limited to the configured racing channel.

+The shared scoped store (`src/state/scopedStore.js`) can be reused by future modules; pass `ctx.stateScope` plus your module’s filename and the helper handles JSON load/save under `state/scoped/<scope>/`.

 ## Web UI Overview